 Use red for negative trends

-Use red for critical banners Use red for errors in form fields
+Use red for errors in form fields

 Use red for destructive buttons